Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 - The Climate Corps fellowship program offers emerging and transitioning professionals a 10-month, hands-on sustainability work and learning experience with organizations leading environmental initiatives.

-- Most hours are spent at a partner site and the remaining time is dedicated to professional development.
-Fellows also participate in bi-monthly virtual training conferences featuring guest speakers, skill-building workshops, and networking opportunities.
+- Approximately 80% of a Fellow’s time is spent at their assigned partner site working on sustainability initiatives and projects, and the remaining time is dedicated to professional development, including bi-monthly virtual training conferences featuring guest speakers, skill-building workshops, networking opportunities, and self-directed development.

 What benefits are offered to Climate Corps Fellows?